inviqa/LaunchDarklyBundle/README.md

 ### Service

-You can inject the service into other classes as wel retrieving it from the container is a controller using the usual Symfony service configuration:
+You can inject the service into other classes as well as retrieving it from the container in a controller using the usual Symfony service configuration:

 ```xml
 <service id="my-service" class="MyClass">